ausstein/ausstein/README.md

 ## 🚗 Multiprocessing for Reinforcement Learning in Trackmania
-Developed a multiprocessing system enabling multiple agents to run parallel Trackmania environments, improving training data collection efficiency for reinforcement learning.
+Contributed to a GitHub project focused on reinforcement learning in the racing game Trackmania.
+Implemented a multiprocessing system that allowed multiple agents to run separate Trackmania environments simultaneously, significantly increasing training data collection speed.

+While my changes were not merged into the main repository due to internal changes by the authors, they adopted a similar approach inspired by my implementation in their internal build.

 - [Project Fork](https://github.com/ausstein/trackmania_rl_public)
 ## 🎮 Game Jam Projects